 - 16. Local classification office.
 The organization within a field element that is responsible for handling classification/declassification-related issues. - 17.
 Mandatory Review.
 A declassification review of a document containing RD/FRD information that is requested under 10 CFR Part 1045.42, or a document containing NSI that is requested under Section 3.6 of Executive Order 12958. - 18.
 Material.
-Any substance regardless of its physical or chemical form, including any raw, in-process, or manufactured commodity, equipment, component, accessory, part, assembly, or product of any kind. - 19.
+Any substance regardless of its physical or chemical form, including any raw, inprocess, or manufactured commodity, equipment, component, accessory, part, assembly, or product of any kind. - 19.
 National Security Information (NSI).
 Information that has been determined pursuant to Executive Order 12958 and any predecessor orders to require protection against unauthorized disclosure and that is so designated.
-The levels Top Secret, Secret, and Confidential are used to designate such information.

-20. Official Use Only.
+The levels Top Secret, Secret, and Confidential are used to designate such information. - 20.
+Official Use Only. - a.

-- a.
 A designation identifying certain unclassified but sensitive information that may be exempt from public release under the Freedom of Information Act. - b.
 A security classification marking used from July 18, 1949, through October 22, 1951. - 21.
 Original Classification.
 A determination by an Original Classifier that certain new information requires protection against unauthorized disclosure because of national security interests under Executive Order 12958; such information is identified as National Security Information. - 22.
 Original Classifier.
 A Federal Government employee who is authorized to determine under Executive Order 12958 that certain new information requires protection against unauthorized disclosure in the interest of national security; such information is identified as National Security Information. - 23.
 Permanent Records.
 Records appraised by the National Archives and Records Administration under Title 44 of the United States Code and determined to have sufficient historical or other value to warrant continued preservation by the Federal Government beyond the time they are needed for administrative, legal, or fiscal purposes. - 24.
 Portion Marking.
 The application of certain classification markings to individual words, phrases, sentences, paragraphs, or sections of a document to indicate their specific classification level and category (if RD or FRD). - 25.
 Reclassification.
-A determination by an appropriate authority that restores the classification to (a) information that was classified as NSI and then declassified or (b) a document or material that was classified as RD, FRD, or NSI and then erroneously declassified.
+A determination by an appropriate authority that restores the classification to (a) information that was classified as NSI and then declassified or (b) a document or material that was classified as RD, FRD, or NSI and then erroneously declassified. - 26.
+Restricted Data (RD).
+All data concerning the design, manufacture, or utilization of atomic weapons; the production of special nuclear material; or the use of special nuclear material in the

-Attachment 1 DOE M 475.1-1 Page 1-4 05-08-98
+Attachment 1 DOE M 475.1-1A Page 1-4 5-8-98